Resource Chemical

 Acquisition in 2023

-Magnum Development specializes in the development of storage caverns for various energy resources, including natural gas, compressed air, refined products, helium, and hydrogen.
-Operating primarily in the Western United States, the company offers transportation services and aims to provide economical solutions for storing and distributing clean energy.
-By focusing on the development of multiple portfolio companies, Magnum Development contributes to the consistent and reliable delivery of power in the region.
+Magnum Development is a company that specializes in the development of storage caverns for various energy resources, including natural gas, compressed air, refined products, helium, and hydrogen.
+Operating primarily in the Western United States, Magnum Development focuses on providing economical solutions for the storage and distribution of clean energy.
+By developing its portfolio of projects, the company aims to enhance the consistent and reliable delivery of power throughout the region, addressing the growing demand for effective energy storage solutions.

 Carbon Sync